-Detectors are generally
+Detectors are generally interlinked so that if one detector

 Detectors are generally interlinked so that if one detector is triggered, the alarm sounds in each and every alarm location.
 Remember to test your alarm on a weekly basis.

 Flat Entrance Door